 Microsoft took too long between Flight Simulator versions.
 The last one, Flight Simulator X was released back in 2006.
 It was effectively being laid as an improvement to its predecessor, Flight Simulator 2004.

+This 13-year hiatus has led to Microsoft losing its unbeaten lead in the world of flight sims.
 Nowadays, X-Plane, P3D (a third-party updated FSX version) and AeroflyFS2 are major contenders for the title (Dovetail’s Flight Sim World now excluded!).
 In the past few years, combat flight sims have also resurged with games like DCS, War Thunder or World of Warplanes.

 Nevertheless, the impact of FSX in the flight sim universe was huge – and any new version that Microsoft puts forward will be regarded with hope and expectation.